Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 <!-- Illustration: a man html webpage -->

-Developers are poet 🌈 But they also like to keep things simple & stupid 👷‍♀
+Developers are poet 🌈 But like poetry there is some conventions: like keep things simple & stupid 👷‍♀
 If something is organized with `parent ➡️ children` relations, they will apply it everywhere, no exceptions allowed.

 #### <html\>